-The data controller must notify the data subjects within 72 hours of any personal data breach if the data processed by MobileTracker.org in conjunction with the data provided by data controller can be linked back to the data subject.
+Data controllers must notify data subjects within 72 hours of a personal data breach if it can be linked back to the data subject.

 - Data storage compliance

-- Notify Customer if the instructions for processing the personal data may violate the Data Protection Legislation prior to initiation of the service
+- Notify Customer if processing instructions may violate Data Protection Legislation before starting.

-The following is the default set of personal data variables that are available to capture through data processor services and as instructed by Customer:
+The default personal data variables available for capture through data processor services, as instructed by Customer, include: Browsing navigation data: